JoaquinGomez1/Mern-ECommerce/README.md

 # Ongoin Development

-This will be a fullstack E commerce website.
+This is the frontend of a fullstack E commerce web application, currently being developed with React v16.13.
-The backend will be built using Nodejs and mongoose to handle MongoDB as it's database.
+The backend will be built using Nodejs and MongoDB as it's database.
-Frontend is currently being developed with React v16.13